AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Hardware.md

 Both variants — itlwm + HeliPort and AirportItlwm — work.
 Caveats:

 - itlwm lacks some QoL things: YogaSMC doesn't disable it with Fn-F8, terminal scripts that work with airport utility will fail, etc. HeliPort app is well-made, though.
-- AirportItlwm is more native, but I had some (albeit rare) kernel panics and some cases when WiFi after sleep had no connection until I disabled and reenabled it.
+- AirportItlwm is more native, but (with older beta version) I had some (albeit rare) kernel panics and some cases when WiFi after sleep had no connection until I disabled and reenabled it.
 Also, note that it requires different kexts for different OS versions.
-At time of writing the latest supported by stable version was Ventura.
+As it seems stable nowadays, i recommend using it.

 Since you don't have access to Heliport during installation, AirportItlwm is the only option for installer.